patternizer/glosat-py/README.md

 ## Contents

-* `load-stations.py` - python reader for CRUTEM database
+* `load-stations.py` - python reader for GloSATp01 database
 * `plot-prelim-stripes.py` - script to plot global, NH and SH timeseries and climate stripes
 * `plot-prelim-maps.py` - script to plot global maps of mean annual temperature anomaly per year
-* `plot-prelim-stations.py` - script to plot station level timeseries
+* `plot-prelim-stations.py` - script to calculate baselines, anomalies and plot station level timeseries
 * `app.py` - Plotly Python Reactive Dash app

 The first step is to clone the latest glosat-py code and step into the check out directory: